-ECONOMIZER HOOD PACKAGE REMOVAL (FACTORY OPTION)
+ECONOMIZER AND TWO-POSITION DAMPER HOOD PACKAGE REMOVAL AND SETUP (FACTORY OPTION)

-NOTE: Economizer is not available as a factory installed option for single phase (-J voltage code) models.
+NOTE: Economizer and two-position damper are not available as factory installed options for single phase (-J voltage code) models.
+Two-position damper is not available for 07 models.